Trip Server 2

 $ sudo adduser trip --system --group --home /nonexistent --no-create-home

 For further ideas on configuring your environment, see the scripts and files under the ./provisioning directory, which can be used to create a development environment using Vagrant.
-See the Testing and Developing Trip section of the application manual (info trip-server) for more information on using and running the application with Vagrant and Qemu.
+See the Testing and Developing Trip section of the application manual (info trip-server) for more information on using and running the application with both Vagrant and Qemu.

 Fedora